 I’m leaning toward keeping the iPhone and moving to Ting.
 I like this “pay what you use” model.
-Using an affiliate link from another blogger, my first month’s bill was about $0.
+Using a link from another blogger, my first month’s bill was about $0.

 However, Frugal Claudia sees the value in selling my iPhone 6 for a couple of hundred bucks, purchasing a basic phone, and then using the difference to pay for several months of service.